 Our EDS boss was full of praise for his youngsters, who scored four goals in the second half to register a third successive win, despite going down to 10-men.

-Phil Foden and Lukas Nmecha were on target at Goodison Park, where City rallied after the hosts punished them for a slow start and Davies was delighted to see his side evidence their winning mentality, particularly after being pegged back once Joel Latibeaudiere had been sent off.
+Lukas Nmecha were on target at Goodison Park, where City rallied after the hosts punished them for a slow start and Davies was delighted to see his side evidence their winning mentality, particularly after being pegged back once Joel Latibeaudiere had been sent off.

 “To come from two goals down and lose a man after going 3-2 up; it’s all credit to the boys in the second half,” he said.